 With flexible working and hybrid models becoming the norm in the post-Covid landscape, workplace utilisation is an increasing priority for businesses.
 With many employees working on site three or four days a week, maintaining clear visibility of ‘who’s in when’ is key to preventing overcrowding and maximising productivity.

-Data from XY Sense’s report on workplace utilisation revealed that 36% of work zones are never occupied, while areas that typically require more real estate, such as large conference rooms and break-out spaces, are rarely utilised throughout the day.
+Data from XY Sense’s report on workplace utilisation revealed 45% of desks are utilised for less than one hour daily, while areas that typically require more real estate, such as large conference rooms and break-out spaces, are rarely utilised throughout the day.

 Scheduling software and tech solutions are designed to support flexible working policies and enable greater fluidity in resource management.
 Such tools help employers monitor staff movements, providing certainty in space allocation and availability.
 Often integrating with standard programmes, like Microsoft Office, these tech innovations make for a smoother on-site experience and facilitate collaboration without congestion.